Undergraduate Student Research Opportunities at UNO

 - building lasting bonds through group educational opportunities and social activities.

-Applications open in November for participation in the Spring program.
+Applications open in the fall for participation in the Spring program.
 Women and minority students are encouraged to apply.
 Departments may offer undergraduate research credit for participating students.

 Advanced Materials Research Institute RUE Program